heptarch/heptarch.github.io/drafts/demon.md

 feels as if she is entering another plane, a plane where she is her true self and has infinite space to play.

-The frog disgorges her into a junction of six tunnels, a few meters across and choked with machinery.
+The frog disgorges her at a junction of six tunnels, a few meters across and choked with machinery.
 Susan puts the lamp on a cluttered desk and begins checking the instruments, adjusting, configuring, jotting readings, and pulling on wires which